We are excited that you are considering NWP for your post-secondary studies and we look forward to meeting you!

 Students can register with Accessibility Services throughout the year.
 However, we recommend students contact us at least four months prior to commencing classes to allow adequate time to put appropriate supports in place.

 It is important to remember that the laws that regulate accommodations at college and university are different than those for high school.
 Most post-secondary institutions require more specific and comprehensive documentation to show proof of a disability than is required in high school.
-Incoming students will not automatically receive the same accommodations at college or university that they received at high school.
+High school accommodations do not transfer to post-secondary education and incoming students will not automatically receive the same accommodations that they may have received in grade school.
 The post-secondary environment is one that emphasizes independent learning and will require you to develop your own voice and learn to navigate your academic journey accordingly.
 To discuss available accommodations, students should contact Accessibility Services to see how supports may differ.

 Parents, caregivers, and family members play an important role in supporting student success.
 For some students with disabilities, this supportive role may be integral to their success.